 CC may refer to any of the following:

 1. Short for carbon copy or courtesy copy, CC is a copy of an e-mail to be shared but requires no reply or action.
-For example, it is not uncommon for an employee who is sending an important message to other employees to also CC their manager or boss to help keep them up-to-date.
+For example, an employee sending an important message to other employees may also CC their manager or boss to help keep them up-to-date.

-For anyone not familiar with the term "Carbon Copy," this term is derived from carbon paper that allows you to make a copy of another piece of paper.
-For example, if you have ever written a check the piece of paper behind the check is a sheet of carbon.
+For anyone not familiar with the term "Carbon Copy," this term describes carbon paper that allows you to make a copy of another piece of paper.
+For example, in a checkbook, the piece of paper behind the check is a sheet of carbon.
 When writing a check, the pen's pressure creates a duplicate of what you're writing on the sheet of carbon, creating a copy for your records.

 What should I put in an e-mail CC field?